-• oyee Name Addre City S ess State Zip City is Location: Count This contract is made by and between the Board of Directors of Kent School District No. 415, Kirty, Washington (District), and (Employee). year.
-This contract is valid only for the current school year subject to automatic termination at the end of the Employee is hereby employed by District to perform assigned services as (FTE) certificated stage the school year, which shall include 180 days of service, exclusive of school holidays, schools and any regularly scheduled school days cancelled because of inclement weather or emergency. betwee regular reassi subject rights and the Employee shall perform such duties as may reasonably be assigned by his or her principal or oth visor, including such duties and obligations as may be prescribed by the collective bargaining agreeme the District and the Kent Education Association (Association), applicable state and federal statutes are ations and district policies, procedures and regulations.
-Employee shall be subject to assignment and transfer by the District superintendent or other designated administrative authority who are to the limitations of the applicable collective bargaining agreement.
-Employee shall be granted all the and benefits pursuant to the provisions of the collective bargaining agreement between the district and the association.
-Employee's annual base salary shall be payable in twelve installments commencing on September 3 with successive installments being payable on the last working day of each month.
-December payre s shall be distributed on the last scheduled school day preceding the winter vacation.
-This contract does not become effective until: (A) Employee registers with the District superintendent a valid state Certificate; and (B) Employee signs and returns this contract to the District superintendent on or before Date.
-In the event Employee fails to sign and return this contract on the terms stated within the time specific ontract will be withdrawn without any future notice or action.
-In that instance, the District will consider the oyee to have waived any right to employment with the District.
-By the e order of the Board of Directors BY Superintendent Employee Signature KSD Secretary of the Board KEA Date Signed: Administrative Offices, 12033 SE 256 th , Kent, Washington 98030 yee Name Addre ss tate Zip City 5 Location: Count This contract is made by and between the Board of Directors of Kent School District No. 415, King, Washington (District), and (Employee).
-This non-continuing contract valid only for the current school year subject to automatic termination and of the year.
-This contract is not subject to the provisions of RCW 28A.310.250, 28A.405.210 through 25.240, 28A.405.400 through 28A.405.410, 28A.415.250 and 28A.405.900.
-Employee is hereby employed by District to perform assigned services as (FTE) certificated states the school year, which shall include 180 days of service, exclusive of school holidays, school and any regularly scheduled school days cancelled because of inclement weather or emergency. between regular reassignments subject rights and the Employee shall perform such duties as may reasonably be assigned by his or her principal or other isor, including such duties and obligations as may be prescribed by the collective bargaining agreement on the District and the Kent Education Association (Association), applicable state and federal statutes and strong and district policies, procedures and regulations.
-Employee shall be subject to assignment and transfer by the District superintendent or other designated administrative authority who at to the limitations of the applicable collective bargaining agreement.
-Employee shall be granted all the and benefits pursuant to the provisions of the collective bargaining agreement between the district experiment and the association.
-Employee's annual base salary shall be payable in twelve installments commencing on September 30 with successive installments being payable on the last working day of each month.
-December payro shall be distributed on the last scheduled school day preceding the winter vacation.
-This contract does not become effective until: (A) Employee registers with the District superintendent a valid state Certificate; and (B) Employee signs and returns this contract to the District superintendent on or before Date.
-Emplo In the event Employee fails to sign and return this contract on the terms stated within the time specified ntract will be withdrawn without any future notice or action.
-In that instance, the District will consider the yee to have waived any right to employment with the District.
-The employee further affirms that he or shound by any other contract that might interfere with the performance of duties pursuant to this contract.
-By the order of the Board of Directors BY Superintendent Employee Signature Secretary of the Board KSD KEA Date Signed: Administrative Offices, 12033 SE 256th, Kent, Washington 98030
+Emplo Addre byee Name tate Zip city 2 Location: Count This contract is made by and between the Board of Directors of Kent School District No. 415, King y, Washington (District), and (Employee). year.
+This contract is valid only for the current school year subject to automatic termination at the end of the Employee is hereby employed by District to perform assigned services as (FTE) certificated staff the school year, which shall include 180 days of service, exclusive of school holidays, school ons and any regularly scheduled school days cancelled because of inclement weather or emergency. betwee regular reassig subject rights and the Employee shall perform such duties as may reasonably be assigned by his or her principal or other visor, including such duties and obligations as may be prescribed by the collective bargaining agreement en the District and the Kent Education Association (Association), applicable state and federal statutes and tions and district policies, procedures and regulations.
+Employee shall be subject to assignment, grament and transfer by the District superintendent or other designated administrative authority who is to the limitations of the applicable collective bargaining agreement.
+Employee shall be granted all the and benefits pursuant to the provisions of the collective bargaining agreement between the district e Association.
+Employee shall receive compensation and benefits as specified in the collective bargaining ment between the district and the association.
+Employee's annual base salary shall be payable in twelve installments commencing on September 30, with successive installments being payable on the last working day of each month.
+December payroll shall be distributed on the last scheduled school day preceding the winter vacation.
+This contract does not become effective until: (A) Employee registers with the District superintendent's a valid state Certificate; and (B) Employee signs and returns this contract to the District superintendent's on or before Date.
+In the event Employee fails to sign and return this contract on the terms stated within the time specified, ontract will be withdrawn without any future notice or action.
+In that instance, the District will consider the byee to have waived any right to employment with the District.
+By the e order of the Board of Directors BY Superintendent Employee Signature KSD Secretary of the Board KEA Date Signed: Administrative Offices, 12033 SE 256 th , Kent, Washington 98030